arvigeus/AZ-204/Questions/Shared Access Signatures.md

 - [ ] Service SAS
 - [x] User delegation SAS

-Answer: A user delegation SAS is secured with Azure Active Directory credentials and also by the permissions specified for the SAS.
+Answer: A user delegation SAS is secured with Microsoft Entra ID credentials and also by the permissions specified for the SAS.
 A user delegation SAS applies to Blob storage only.
 An account SAS delegates access to resources in one or more of the storage services.
 All of the operations available via a service or user delegation SAS are also available via an account SAS.
 A service SAS delegates access to a resource in the following Azure Storage services: Blob storage, Queue storage, Table storage, or Azure Files.